 Labeling of samples embedded in paraffin wax can be done directly on the wax block or the tissue cassette, with a chemical-resistant printout that will not fade or smear, using labels with an extra-permanent adhesive that allows the labels to adhere to hard to stick surfaces.
 For labeling tissue cassettes, a cassette printer is the preferable and most reliable option.

 There are also labels designed specifically for the identification of resin-embedded samples.
 These labels are small enough to fit most resin capsules and molds, with strong resistance to chemicals and extreme heat.
 The labels can be used to securely label your samples with alphanumeric text or serialized numbers, as well as 1D or 2D barcodes.

 To stain samples, paraffin embedded samples must be thawed, and the blocks need to be thinly sectioned using a sharp blade, making thin cross sections in which to view the cells.
 Thin paraffin “ribbons” are affixed to microscope slides and extra wax is washed away by submerging the slide in xylene, which causes the wax to dissolve, leaving behind only the thin layer of tissue.
-Chemical stains, such as haematoxylin and eosin, are then applied to improve the contrast of the cell layers, making it possible to determine whether the patient has healthy or diseased tissues.
+Chemical stains, such as haematoxylin and eosin, are then applied to labeled histology slides in order to improve the contrast of the cell layers, making it possible to determine whether the patient has healthy or diseased tissues.
 Here, the use of labels designed to fit microscope slides, with a strong resistance to both direct contact and immersion in harsh chemicals and stains is essential.
-Slide printers are available as well, though durable stain resistant labels still remain the more reliable choice.
+Slide printers are available as well, though durable stain-resistant labels still remain the more reliable choice.